MauveCloud's Browser Tests: Kana Generator

 of a "q" sequence.

-their English equivalents in the "Romaji" field.
-If an English period is
+generated in the sequence by using their English equivalents in the "Romaji"

 - Long vowels are automatically given the long vowel mark in the katakana